Alissa Jordan, PhD

-I am a multimodal cultural anthropologist focused on questions of bodily being, security/insecurity, and creative expression with fieldsites in Haiti, Ghana, and virtual spaces (VR Chat).
-I explore these interests through traditional and collaborative scholarship as well as experimental writing, collaborative experimental filmmaking, photography, and digital technologies (VR, 360-degree video, binaural sound, interactive network analysis) as well as curation and exhibition in public spaces.
+I am a multimodal cultural anthropologist focused on questions of bodily being, security/insecurity, and creative expression with field-sites in Haiti, Ghana, and virtual spaces.
+I explore these interests through traditional and collaborative scholarship as well as experimental writing, filmmaking, photography, digital arts (VR, 360-degree video, binaural sound, interactive network analysis) and exhibition.
 I am enthusiastic about pioneering new publication, dissemination, and review options that meet the challenges of new media.
 I received my Ph.D. from the Department of Anthropology at the University of Florida in Dec.
-2016, and I am a 2018-2020 Post-Doctoral Fellow at the Center for Experimental Ethnography at the University of Pennsylvania.
+2016, and I am a 2018-2021 Postdoc in Experimental Ethnography at the University of Pennsylvania.

 Learning from the ways others perceive the world—especially those stories, experiences, and adventures of people who explore the boundaries of human experience: my projects include working with Haitian women who fight to understand and heal their bodies, working with Vodou healers who grapple with infant death, collaboratively archiving the work of artists in Haiti and Ghana who use art to manage and critique social abjection, actively mobilizing with community leaders in North Haiti to fight against human rights abuses by NGO-operated hospitals.